-Certain cardinal rules characterize what you should be doing during each interview.
+There are certain cardinal rules that characterize what you should be doing during each interview.
 If you study the following list of some of these rules and their descriptions, you should be able to improve your interviewing skills.

 Cardinal Rule 1: Never Bad-mouth Your Present Employer